WordPress developer for hire

 Blocking critical vulnerabilities, testing WP_Query requests, protection against XSS, SQL Injection and DDoS, security headers and a backup strategy.

 When WordPress itself is not enough, or the application needs super-fast client-server logic, I use a Headless architecture: the frontend in Next.js or Astro, with WordPress and GraphQL as the operational CMS panel for editors on the backend.
-We then serve dynamic content with cloud speed, without compromising on the editing experience.
+We then serve that dynamic content statically from a CDN (TTFB under 150 ms), keeping the full convenience of editing content in the WordPress panel.

 WordPress developer at work